SSDD-2025/Grupo-16/README.md

 - Search Page
 ![Search Page](Diagrams/Screenshots/search_page.png)
 Description: this is the page that shows the results of the search done in the header searchbar.
 First, it will show the artists whose names contains the string searched.
 Then, it will display the concerts that are by said artists and the concerts whose names contains that string.
 If the user is logged, prior to this display it will show the same (concerts by the artists and concerts with the string) that take place at the user's continent.
-This page also has the header and the footer as the main page.
+This page also has the header as the main page.

 - Artist Page
 ![Search Page](Diagrams/Screenshots/artist_page.png)